BerlingKang/InterestingRAG/README.md

 ## Xing Gao(xingg5@illinois.edu)

 This is an Interesting RAG system that we are working on.
-It is not going to be a very difficult on.
+It is not going to be a very difficult one.